thomazyazima/thomazyazima.github.io/week-1/3-git-started/readme.md

 - Push and pull your own changes between your local and remote repositories

 ## Summary:
 In the previous challenge you learned a bit about version control, git, and GitHub.
 You also created your own fork of the curriculum.

 In this challenge, we are going to create a copy of the phase-0-unit-1 repository on your computer and learn basic git commands.

 ## Releases
 ## Release 0: Install Git
-[Install git](https://help.github.com/articles/set-up-git) on your command line if you haven't already.
-Be sure to [set up git](https://help.github.com/articles/set-up-git) (including generating SSH keys) as well.
+Since you already installed git in the [computer setup](../1-computer-setup) challenge, you will now want to generage SSH keys and get git setup.
+Use these[set up git](https://help.github.com/articles/set-up-git) instructions (including generating SSH keys).

 ## Release 1: Clone the Repository
 A git repository is "distributed", which means it exists on many computers instead of just one.
-Right now your repository exists on GitHub, but in order to add or edit files, you need it to exist on *your computer*.
+Right now your repository exists on GitHub, but in order to add or edit files, you need it to exist on your computer.

 In git terms, this is called **cloning a repository locally**.
 A "local repository" is the copy on your computer.
 A "remote repository" is one on another server, i.e. on GitHub, or on another person's computer.

 #### Cloning a repository with the command line
 Now we want to bring the repository to our computer.
 There is a series of commands we can use to do this.

 First, open your terminal and check where you are (type `pwd`).
 You NEVER want to clone a repository into another local github repository, so **always** make sure you are the correct directory, like your Desktop or a phase-0 folder.

 The first step is to get the URL of the repo.
 This is found here: